glugmvit/glugmvit.github.io/_posts/2019-05-10-convolutional-neural-networks.md

 ###### So what do we do now?

- One thing about the Deep Learning community - people rather fond of pets.
+ One thing about the Deep Learning community - people are rather fond of pets.
 So let's make a CNN that classifies whether a given image is that of a dog or a cat!

 ##### Time to get our hands dirty!
  The code below assumes you are working on Google Colab, on a GPU instance.
 Feel free to set up Tensorflow GPU on your local machine.